williamowenwu/csRU/README.md

 - This is only designed with the Computer Science BA/BS degree track in mind.
 Tackling the all the courses for all the majors/degree paths would be a very daunting task to start off with.
 I will scale my application, only after creating a minimal viable product.
 - If there is no dependencies, the current program has to first start the API so that it will not prematurely try to connect to the postgres database without first creating it.
 **Note**: this will usually only happen once (at the start of the container creation with docker), or whenever the local volume is deleted.
+- The scraping file (`scrape.py`) is dependant on the chrome browser version that you are running.
+As of 2023, to be safe, any chrome versions above 115 will have difficulties.
+You would need to *downgrade your chrome* in order to get scraped data.
 - This is still in production, so there is still much to do!

 # Common problems